-When it comes to pediatric heart surgery, no matter how complex it may be, Children's Wisconsin leads the nation with some of the highest reported outcomes in the country for centers specializing in pediatric heart disease.
-Our program consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons
+When it comes to pediatric cardiac surgery, no matter how complex it may be, Children's Wisconsin leads the nation with some of the highest reported outcomes in the country for centers specializing in pediatric heart disease.
+Our pediatric heart program consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons

 As one of the busiest pediatric heart surgery centers in the country, we perform hundreds more operations than any other program in the state.
 Research shows that performing a large number of procedures leads to better results.

 What’s more, the American Academy of Pediatrics recommends centers like ours for children with congenital heart disease, before birth and beyond.
-Our program offers a comprehensive team of pediatric surgery experts, including the only congenital heart surgeons in the state, pediatric cardiac anesthesiologists and pediatric critical care specialists.
+Our program offers a comprehensive team of pediatric surgery experts, including congenital heart surgeons, pediatric cardiac anesthesiologists and pediatric critical care specialists.

 Surgeries and procedures

 We offer the full spectrum of pediatric heart surgeries, including the most complex.
 Among the procedures we offer are the following: